JScodesconcise/Volt-EV/README.md

 spring.data.mongodb.uri=mongodb://localhost:27017/volt-ev

-If you use MongoDB Atlas, copy your connection string and replace <username>, <password>, and <dbname> accordingly.
+If you use MongoDB Atlas, copy your connection string and replace username, password, and dbname accordingly.

 Backend (Spring Boot)